Destino (Alamat album): Promotion and release

-In December 2024, Filipino boy band Alamat announced their second studio album Destino (lit.
-'Destination'), which was set to be released in 2025.
-On October 20, 2025, they announced that they would release "LuzViMinda", the title track from Destino, on November 7 and the album itself on November 21 at the MassKara Festival in Bacolod City.
+On October 20, 2025, they announced that they would release "LuzViMinda", the lead single from Destino, on November 7 and the album itself on November 21 at the MassKara Festival in Bacolod City.
+In the same month, the group wore T-shirts as ski masks on the Filipino Music Awards red carpet, which was a stunt to promote the single.
+The imagery is inspired by laborers in the Philippines, who often use shirts as masks to protect themselves from the sun.
 On October 23, the group began posting teaser images inspired by everyday life in the Philippines, with creative direction and production by Alamat member Jao Canlas.
+They also continued to release mini documentary clips further revealing the album's creative process, lyric spoilers, and a glimpse into the group's lives behind the scenes.